Regular Saver

 • You can open this account if you're 16 or over and a UK resident.

-• You must open this account in your sole name but can make it joint by going into branch or over the phone once opened.
+• You need to open the account in sole name but you can make it joint once it's open.

 • Yes.
 You can make as many withdrawals as you like from this account and there are no charges for doing so.